Thomas Perkins (businessman): Resignation from HP Board

 Perkins resigned from HP's board on May 18, 2006, over the actions taken by the board's chair, Patricia C. Dunn, to ferret out the board-level source of media leaks using methods Perkins considered unethical and possibly illegal.
 HP gave no cause in the SEC-required 8-K filing, and according to Perkins refused to amend the filing to indicate his reasons for resigning.
 In response, Perkins disclosed his reasons publicly, triggering an SEC investigation and significant media interest into HP's leak-finding activities.

 Perkins's residential phone records were obtained through a method known as pretexting.
 AT&T confirmed that someone pretended to be Perkins, using his phone number and his Social Security Number.
 HP confirmed that the investigative firm they hired used pretexting to obtain information on the call records of the directors.
 HP's investigation found that Dr. George Keyworth was the source of several leaks.
-At the May 18, 2006 board meeting, Dr. Keyworth admitted to leaking information but refused to resign after the board passed a resolution calling for his resignation.
-HP's board decided on August 31, 2006, to not renominate Dr. Keyworth for another term as director.
+At the May 18, 2006 board meeting, Keyworth admitted to leaking information but refused to resign after the board passed a resolution calling for his resignation.
+HP's board decided on August 31, 2006, to not renominate Keyworth for another term as director.

-The Securities and Exchange Commission and the State of California have begun inquiries into the methods used by HP to investigate its directors.
+The Securities and Exchange Commission and the State of California began inquiries into the methods used by HP to investigate its directors.

 News Corp. board

-Perkins sat on the board of directors of Rupert Murdoch's News Corporation where he served with Viet D. Dinh.
+Perkins sat on the board of directors of Rupert Murdoch's News Corporation along with Viet D. Dinh.
 Dinh represented Perkins in the HP board affair.
 In July, 2011, Dinh and fellow News Corp. board member Joel Klein took over the investigation of the News of the World phone hacking affair and related Corporation issues.
 One business commentator, noting Perkins' prior experience with phone-hacking in the HP scandal, speculated that Perkins "may be [was the] best hope" as News Corp. sought to work out of its phone-hacking scandal.
 Perkins did not stand for reelection to the News Corp board for the fiscal year of 2012.